-- If you are allergic to sertraline or any of the other - ingredients of this medicine (listed in section 6).
-If you are taking or have taken medicines called monoamine oxidase inhibitors (MAOIs such as selegiline, moclobemide) or MAOI like drugs (such as linezolid).
-If you stop treatment with sertraline, you must wait until at least one week before you start - treatment with a MAOI.
-After stopping treatment with a MAOI, you must wait at least 2 weeks before you can start treatment with sertraline.
-If you are taking another medicine called pimozide (a medicine for mental disorders such as psychosis).
+- If you are allergic to sertraline or any of the other ingredients of this medicine (listed in section 6). - If you are taking or have taken medicines called monoamine oxidase inhibitors (MAOIs such as selegiline, moclobemide) or MAOI like drugs (such as linezolid).
+If you stop treatment with sertraline, you must wait until at least one week before you start treatment with a MAOI.
+After stopping treatment with a MAOI, you must wait at least 2 weeks before you can start treatment with sertraline. - If you are taking another medicine called pimozide (a medicine for mental disorders such as psychosis).

-Warnings and Precautions
+Warnings and precautions

-Talk to your doctor or pharmacist before taking sertraline.
+Talk to your doctor or pharmacist before taking Sertraline.

 Medicines are not always suitable for everyone.
-Tell your doctor before you take sertraline, if you suffer from or have suffered in the past from any of the following conditions:
+Tell your doctor before you take Sertraline, if you suffer from or have suffered in the past from any of the following conditions:

-If you have epilepsy (fit) or a history of seizures.
-If you

-have a fit (seizure), contact your doctor immediately. • If you have suffered from manic depressive illness (bipolar disorder) or schizophrenia.
-If you have a manic episode, contact your doctor immediately.

-- If you have or have previously had thoughts of harming or killing yourself (see below-Thoughts of suicide and worsening of your depression or anxiety disorder). • If you have Serotonin Syndrome.
-In rare cases this - syndrome may occur when you are taking certain medicines at the same time as sertraline.
-(For symptoms, see section 4).
-Your doctor will have told you whether you have suffered from this in the past.
-If you have low sodium level in your blood, since this can - occur as a result of treatment with sertraline.
-You should also tell your doctor if you are taking certain medicines for hypertension, since these medicines may also alter the sodium level in your blood. - If you are elderly as you may be more at risk of having low sodium level in your blood (see above). - If you have Liver disease; your doctor may decide that - you should have a lower dose of sertraline. • If you have Diabetes; your blood glucose levels may be altered due to sertraline and your diabetes medicines may need to be adjusted.

-- If you have suffered from bleeding disorders or have been taking medicines which thin the blood (e.g. acetylsalicyclic acid (aspirin), or warfarin) or may increase the risk of bleeding. - If you are a child or adolescent under 18 years old.
+- If you have epilepsy (fit) or a history of seizures.
+If you have a fit (seizure), contact your doctor immediately. - If you have suffered from manic depressive illness (bipolar disorder) or schizophrenia.
+If you have a manic episode, contact your doctor immediately. - If you have or have previously had thoughts of harming or killing yourself (see below-Thoughts of suicide and worsening of your depression or anxiety disorder). - If you have Serotonin Syndrome.
+In rare cases this syndrome may occur when you are taking certain medicines at the same time as sertraline.
+(For symptoms, see section 4.
+Possible Side Effects).
+Your doctor will have told you whether you have suffered from this in the past. - If you have low sodium level in your blood, since this can occur as a result of treatment with Sertraline.
+You should also tell your doctor if you are taking certain medicines for hypertension, since these medicines may also alter the sodium level in your blood. - If you are elderly as you may be more at risk of having low sodium level in your blood (see above). - If you have liver disease; your doctor may decide that you should have a lower dose of Sertraline. - If you have diabetes; your blood glucose levels may be altered due to Sertraline and your diabetes medicines may need to be adjusted. - If you have a history of bleeding disorders (tendency to develop bruises), or if you are pregnant (see Pregnancy, breast-feeding and fertility) or have been taking medicines which thin the blood (e.g. acetylsalicyclic acid (aspirin), or warfarin) or may increase the risk of bleeding. - If you are a child or adolescent under 18 years old.
 Sertraline should only be used to treat children and adolescents aged 6-17 years old, suffering from obsessive compulsive disorder (OCD).
-If you are being treated for this disorder, your doctor will want to monitor you - closely (see below Children and adolescents).
-If you are having electro-convulsive therapy (ECT). • If you have eye problems, such as certain kinds of - glaucoma (increased pressure in the eye). • If you have been told that you have an abnormality of your heart tracing after an electrocardiogram (ECG) known as prolonged QT interval. - If you have heart disease, low potassium levels or low magnesium levels, family history of QT prolongation, low heart rate and concomitant use of medications which prolong QT interval. - Medicines like Sertraline (so called SSRIs) may cause symptoms of sexual dysfunction (see section 4).
-In some cases, these symptoms have continued after stopping treatment.
+If you are being treated for this disorder, your doctor will want to monitor you closely (see below Children and adolescents). - If you are having electro-convulsive therapy (ECT). - If you have eye problems, such as certain kinds of glaucoma (increased pressure in the eye). - If you have been told that you have an abnormality of your heart tracing after an electrocardiogram (ECG) known as prolonged QT interval. - If you have heart disease, low potassium levels or low magnesium levels, family history of QT prolongation, low heart rate and concomitant use of medications which prolong QT interval.